chonkye/AlysonLalataENC4265Website/reflective_blogs.md

 <p align="center">
   <img src= "FindHotel.png" alt = "GPT-Travel Tries to Find Cheapest Hotel">
 </p>
-<p style="text-align:center;">Figure 1.1 - Screenshot by Alyson Lalata.
-"GPT-Travel Tries to Find Cheapest Hotel" https://poe.com/GPT-Travel.
+<p style="text-align:center;">Figure 1.1 - Screenshot of GPT-Travel Tries to Find Cheapest Hotel Response (Image by Alyson Lalata) https://poe.com/GPT-Travel.
 Accessed 3 Mar.</p>

 GPT-Travel is useful for generating broad travel ideas and providing general estimates, but it lacks real-time information gathering, contextual memory, and precise budgeting tools.
 The cite itself is pleasant to look at, similar to many other AI tools with a dark background with white text.
 The chatbot is easy to use and responds quickly, but its inability to retain context and reliance on pre-existing knowledge limit its effectiveness.
 While structured queries improve its responses, users must be very specific to get relevant answers.

 <p align="center">
   <img src= "GirlsTrip.png" alt = "GPT-Travel Compares Vacation">
 </p>
-<p style="text-align:center;">Figure 1.2 - Screenshot by Alyson Lalata.
-"GPT-Travel Compares Vacation" https://poe.com/GPT-Travel.
+<p style="text-align:center;">Figure 1.2 - Screenshot of GPT-Travel Comparing Vacations (Image by Alyson Lalata) https://poe.com/GPT-Travel.
 Accessed 3 Mar.</p>

 GPT-Travel is best suited as an initial trip-planning tool rather than a full-fledged travel assistant.
 The chatbot gives users general ideas, common tourist spots/ activities while using descriptive diction to paint each location in a positive light.
 It can help users brainstorm destinations and activities, but it can not replace real-time travel research.
 The chatbot was also able to successfully compare two different types of travel vacations when given details about the party going (Figure 1.2).
 Additionally, retaining memory from pervious inquiries would provide a smoother chatting experience so users do not have to repeat themselves.
 The chatbot however worked better when being very specific in the inquires entered, but it took away from the ease of use of the experience, making it less intuitive.